CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

         There is a feature to allow yesterday's stocks to be sold today by setting a variable to True instead of False.
 The variable is:

               PERMISSION_TO_START_WITH_ALL_OWNED_POSITION_DATES_AS_YESTERDAY_ON_FIRST_RUN = False

-              After changing the above variable to = True, you delete the file named
+              After changing the above variable to = True, you delete the files named:

-              "trading_bot_run_counter.txt"
+              trading_bot_run_counter.txt and trading_bot.db

               Then you can sell the stocks today that were purchased yesterday after deleting and creating a new trading_bot.db file.
               Then, after running this stock robot the first time,